MIbrahimPro/Bakery/Notes.md

     -   delete
     -   admin

-### 8. General Database Table Routes
+### 8. General Database Table Routes(/general)

--   /general
+-   /get
     -   Retrieves all information from the general table.
     -   GET
     -   Public
--   /general/change
+-   /change
     -   Updates an existing information.
     -   PUT
     -   Admin

+### 9. Contest Routes (/contests)

+-   /post
+    -   Creates a new contest.
+    -   POST
+    -   Public
+-   /get
+    -   Retrieves all contests.
+    -   GET
+    -   admin
+-   /get/:id
+    -   Retrieves a specific contest by ID.
+    -   GET
+    -   Public
+-   /update/:id
+    -   Updates a contest by ID.
+    -   PUT
+    -   admin
+-   /delete/:id
+    -   Deletes a contest by ID.
+    -   DELETE
+    -   admin

 THERE IS MORE COMMING UP
 THE CONTESTS